serik1987/corefacility/README.md

 * Click on the automatic authorization on that tree on the left panel and clear checkbox at the left of the "Enabled" on the right panel.
 Save the settings.
 * Reload the Web browser window.
 * Enter your login and password.
-* Now your corefacility application is safe.
+* Now the corefacility is safe

 ### Corefacility update